OObadare/WikiWalk/README.md

 * Wednesday: Learn about D3, create entry file, setup webpack and more detailed schema/architecture.
 Figure out the wikipedia API.
 Complete landing page and search bar.
 * Thursday: Devote the day to learning D3.
 Work on bubbles.
 * Friday: Finish Bubbles, bubble links.
+Figure out the script that I need to determine which bubbles to show.
-* Weekend: Style, finish everything I hadn't done before.
+* Weekend: Style, About columns/modals.